 The majority of my work is in London, Kent and the South East, however we can and have traveled throughout the UK and I can provide packages for destination weddings aboard if necessary.
 Please keep in mind that there may be additional charges for travel and transport depending on the destination.
 However, nothing is hidden and everything is agreed prior to the booking.

-I’m Based South East London borough of Bexley and close to the Kent Border
+I’m Based Welling which is in the South East London borough of Bexley and close to the Kent Border

 While I’m confident that you’ll find everything that you need at a competitive price, I absolutely encourage you to research other photographers!
 I’m a strong believer in the right photographer for the right client.
 After all you need to feel comfortable that you can work with us not only on the day but in the build-up to the wedding and afterwards.